Patrick Burns (businessman): Philanthropy

 When a huge rock slide devastated the community of Frank, Alberta in 1903, Burns was among the first to send aid.
 Five years later, when fire swept through Fernie, British Columbia, leaving 6,000 people homeless, he sent carloads of food.
 He was a staunch supporter of many children’s charities, making sure that the local orphanage was always well-stocked with free high-quality meat.
 He was an active Catholic but also supported other religious groups.
 When he was called upon to pay for the painting of a small Catholic church near Calgary, he requested for the Anglican church next door to be painted as well, at his expense, so that it did not look shabby by comparison.
 He was extremely generous to the Diocese of Calgary and donated large sums to St. Mary's Parish.
-He donated three 750 lb bells to St. Mary's Cathedral in 1904 that were cast by the Fonderie Paccard in Anncey, France.
+He donated three 750 lb bells to St. Mary's Cathedral in 1904 that were cast by the Fonderie Paccard in Annecy, France.
 The bells were the only parts from the old building used in the construction of the existing cathedral.
 He paid for the construction of Albert Lacombe's "Hermitage" in Pincher Creek, and donated the land for the Lacombe Nursing Home at Midnapore, which he kept provisioned at his expense.

 Burns placed a high value on education.
 He contributed to the creation of Western Canada College, now Western Canada High School, in Calgary, provided the funding for the erection of St. Joseph's College at the University of Alberta, and financed construction on a new school building, new residence, and donated land for expansion at Vancouver College in Vancouver.

 On August 11, 1914, he offered £10,000 to equip a complete "Legion" (Mounted Rifles Regiment) of Canadian Legion of Frontiersmen, for the Canadian Government's war effort.

 In 1914, Pope Benedict XV created him a Knight Commander of the Order of St. Gregory the Great, the first Canadian to receive such an honour.
 He was also a Knight of St. John of Jerusalem, and an honorary colonel in Calgary's 31st Regiment.

 In honour of his 75th birthday, a huge cake (said at the time to be the world’s largest birthday cake) led the Stampede parade and was cut and distributed that evening to the city's underprivileged citizens.
 Also, he celebrated his birthday by giving a 5 lb roast to every family in which the head of the house was unemployed and a ticket for a meal at any restaurant in the city to the unmarried unemployed.
 It was during the Depression days, and the gifts were much needed; 2000 Calgary families received the roasts and 4000 single unemployed dined out at his expense.

 Patrick Burns took special interest to environment conservation.
 Recognizing the value of the trees in Fish Creek Valley, he directed his foreman to erect fences around the groves of aspen and poplar as protection from the cattle.
 They also planted 2000 poplars along the MacLeod Trail, adjacent to Bow Valley Ranche.